FranciscoSerrano/Final-Project/README.md

 ## Todo Checklist

-A helpful checklist to gauge how your README is coming on what I would like to finish:
+A helpful checklist for the things that need to be accomlished:

 - [x] Project Overview
 - [x] The Week of December 9th deliverables